teslamotors/LVCS/USB-C/README.md

 # Tesla Standard Automotive USB-C Interface

 Similar to LVCS, we are including USB-C in our effort to simplify the manufacturing process and electrical connectivity requirements for all our vehicles.
-Outlined is the automotive USB-C standard used by our devices and as with LVCS, this standardization unlocks further operational efficiencies, cost reductions and manufacturing automation.
+Outlined is the standard automotive USB-C interface used by our devices and as with LVCS, this standardization unlocks further operational efficiencies, cost reductions and manufacturing automation.

 <br>
 <br>